 I absolutely LOVE camping, and have done since I was a child, but the packing of the car, unpacking, set up, take down, repacking of the car and putting away of everything, not to mention the space required to store it all, can be a bit of a bore!

-This where glamping comes in.
+This is where glamping comes in.
 A holiday at Great Farm will instantly make your list so much shorter!
 Really, you just need yourselves, your clothes and personal effects, and some food.
 In fact, you can even take food off the list if you like, and leave us to supply you with a delicious breakfast hamper or perhaps a lovely grazing platter.
 Many of our guests travel so lightly that they arrive on foot or by bike!

-Book Your StayI am assuming that as you are here, you are already keen on the idea of a glamping holiday, perhaps you have already been on one, or are keen to try something new for 2021.
+Book Your StayI am assuming that as you are here, you are already keen on the idea of a glamping holiday, perhaps you have already been on one, or are keen to try something new.
 I have always loved camping, and many years of disasters, from wet sleeping bags, to blown away tents and stoves that keep blowing out, have slowly converted me to the joys of sleeping in a slightly sturdier structure!

 When we first started offering glamping holidays here at Great Farm, camping was the bedrock of everything we did, and we tried to offer the things that we enjoyed most about camping, and take away the most irritating and boring things!
 I have always been of the view that facilities do not need to be shared with anyone else (who wants to have to book a hot tub slot, or make small talk in the queue for the shower!?).
 To help you find the glamping holiday that suits you best, I would recommend using the following ‘three whats’ as a starting point.
 I love chatting to guests, so please don’t hesitate to get in touch if you have any questions about glamping in general, or about Great Farm.